Tech-at-DU/d3-tutorial/08-axis/readme.md

 ## Setting size and margins

-In the last example we set the size by using hard numbers.
+In the last example, we set the size by using hard numbers.
 This works but will create a lot of work for us if we need to change the size of our graph.

 Our SVG viewport is 600 by 400 pixels and moved the graph inside these dimensions by 40 pixels on each side.